LAX - YTO

 • Which airports will I be using when flying from Los Angeles to Toronto?

 On your way to Toronto, you’ll fly out from Los Angeles.
-You’ll be landing in one of Toronto’s 3 airports: Toronto Kitchener-Waterloo, Toronto Island, or Toronto Pearson Intl.
+You’ll be landing in one of Toronto’s 3 airports: Toronto Region of Waterloo Intl, Toronto Island, or Toronto Pearson Intl.

 • Which airlines offer Wi-Fi service onboard planes from Los Angeles to Toronto?